Mostaqem/mostaqem_desktop/README.md

 - [ ] Choose your favorite Reciter
 - [ ] Make your own playlist
 - [ ] Integration with Discord
+- [ ] Categorize home page with filter option
+- [ ] Share your playlist with friends
+- [ ] Listen together